Vogelmensch/scanner/paper/scanner-paper.typ

 - We performed an experiment to quantize the number of inputs that can be solved in this way.
 We generated random, valid data and checked the number of inputs where the program did not time-out by performing a time-consuming search.
 The results show that we can solve $~ 98 %$ of problems in sub-exponential time (see @analysis).
 While we are able to avoid exhaustive search for most inputs, some inputs still require a full search.
 Thus, further research for faster search algorithms is still required.

+We chose Python to implement the algorithm and the experiment, for its popularity and simplicity.
+The source code can be accessed via GitHub @repo.
+The code-listings in this paper follow a pythonic pseudocode style, which leans on the source code but has been heavily simplified to improve readability.

 = Encoding a 3d body <encoding>